+As a broker-dealer we are required to report certain wash sales.
 In general, a reportable wash sale occurs when covered shares are sold at a loss and identical shares are repurchased in the same account within 30 days before or after the sale.
-As a broker-dealer we are required to report certain wash sales.
 In the event of a reportable wash sale, we will report the loss as a "disallowed loss" on Form 1099-B and adjust the basis and holding period of the replacement shares.
-Note that shares you acquired in your E\TRADE with Morgan Stanley stock plan account prior to your account transitioning to be part of Morgan Stanley at Work were not captured for wash sales.
-After the transition, however, these shares will be evaluated for possible wash sale treatment, and if a reportable wash sale occurs, the loss on the initial sale will be reported as a disallowed loss, and the cost basis and holding period of the shares acquired will be adjusted.
-As a result, in upcoming years, you may see more wash sale-related adjustments reported on your Form 1099-B in your Morgan Stanley account.

-You may still be obligated to report wash sales that are not reported on Form 1099-B on your tax return.
-You should consult their own tax advisors regarding their own reporting obligations.
+The participant may still be obligated to report wash sales that are not reported by us (including wash sales of non-covered securities) on his or her own tax return.
+Participants should consult their own tax advisors regarding their own reporting obligations.
 Covered and non-covered securities generally include: